krzys1u/CT-NodeJS-Task/README.md

 Microservices will be available under `localhost` at `80` port
 - `http://localhost/product-services` is url of *Product Service*
 - `http://localhost/review-processing-service` is url of *Review Processing Service*

+There is a interactive api docs available under `http://localhost/product-service/api-docs/`

 Each microservice is running in 2 instances there is a header `x-instance-id` returned with each request to check which instance handled request